smaite/NepalBooks/public/README.md

-# NepalBooks Admin Access
+# Ledger Pro Admin Access

-This documentation explains how to access the admin functionality in NepalBooks application.
+This documentation explains how to access the admin functionality in Ledger Pro application.

 ## Development Mode Access